MarcusYF/fan_home_page/content/authors/admin/_index.md

 ---
 title: Fan Yao
 superuser: true
-role: Ph.D student at CS@UVa
+role: PhD student at CS@UVa
 bio: A theory-obsessed pragmatist, a crazy tennis player, and an underachieving daydreamer.
 interests:
   - Social aspects of AI